-Between 2018 November 15 and 2019 January 15 highcadence Galactic Plane observations were scheduled for every night.
-We observed an additional 33 fields covering $\approx 1550 \text{ deg}^2$ with stable weather conditions (see Tab.
-1).
+Between 2018 November 15 and 2019 January 15 high-cadence Galactic plane observations were scheduled for every night.
+We observed an additional 33 fields covering $\approx 1550 \text{ deg}^2$ with stable weather conditions (see Table 1).
 The overall strategy varied during those two months due to unstable weather.
 Most fields were observed alternating with adjacent fields but in particular low declination fields were observed continuously.
-Because more time was available each night most fields were observed for ≈ 3 hrs.
+Because more time was available each night most fields were observed for ≈ 3 h.
 However, due to the unstable weather conditions about half of the fields were only observed in a single night and not repeated in subsequent nights.
 All other fields were observed over 2 or 3 nights.
-Although the seeing varies strongly between 1.7 arcsec and 4 arcsec, each field has a limiting magnitude of > 19.5 mag.
-A detailed overview of the fields observed in stable weather conditions is given in the Appendix in Table A1, A2 and A3.
+Although the seeing varies strongly between 1.7 and 4 arcsec, each field has a limiting magnitude of >19.5 mag.
+A detailed overview of the fields observed in stable weather conditions is given in Tables A1-A3.